seanstrom/Essays/importance-of-values.md

 # formattedFile == ???
 ```

-As we've mentioned already, `readFile` doesn't return anything.
+Well as we've mentioned already, `readFile` doesn't return anything, so we can't compose with it directly.
 We solely need to rely on the passed in function to receive the results of the asynchronous operation.
-With that architecture forced on us, we're forced to do all of our composition inside the body of the callback function.
+With that architecture forced upon us, we are required to do all of our composition inside the body of the callback function.

 ```coffeescript
 readFile './file', (err, data) ->